Do you have an account with American Express? Are you considering requesting a credit limit increase?

 Requesting an increase from American Express

-The good news is we live in a digital world, one where institutions like American Express have made it fast and easy to request a credit limit increase right online with just a few clicks.
-Start by logging into your account at www.americanexpress.com.
+The good news is that institutions such as American Express have made it fast and easy to request a credit limit increase online with just a few clicks.
+To request a credit limit increase with American Express, start by logging into your account at www.americanexpress.com.

-From there, click on Increase Line of Credit.
+From there, click on Increase Your Credit Limit.

-For those who prefer good old-fashioned human interaction, you can also request a credit limit increase by calling the American Express customer service line at 1-800-528-4800.
+For those who prefer old-fashioned human interaction, you can also request a credit limit increase by calling the American Express customer service line at (800) 528-4800.

-A few housekeeping items to keep in mind that are specific to American Express:
+A few housekeeping items to keep in mind regarding a request for an American Express credit line increase:

 - You cannot request a credit limit increase until you’ve had your American Express card for more than 60 days.

-- If your request is approved, you’ll need to wait at least 6 months before you can request another increase.
+- If your request is approved, you’ll need to wait at least six months before you can request another increase.

 - In order to maximize your chances of approval, it’s generally recommended that the new credit limit you request is no more than three times the size of your current limit.